 * Click here for rating key

-The Ruby Slipper Cafe Restaurant Review: Nothing much ever changes at Ruby Slipper, and regular customers like it that way.
-This tiny neighborhood joint on a side street in Mid-City, just behind the landmark Mandina's restaurant, is worth finding for such quality morning fare as Gulf shrimp omelets, breakfast sandwiches with peppery sausage made by a nearby local butcher, and plate-size pancakes with fresh fruit.
+The Ruby Slipper Cafe Restaurant Review: This tiny neighborhood joint on a side street in Mid-City, just behind the landmark Mandina's restaurant, is worth finding for such quality morning fare as Gulf shrimp omelets, breakfast sandwiches with peppery sausage made by a nearby local butcher, and plate-size pancakes with fresh fruit.
 Barbecued shrimp and grits combine Creole with the low country.
 Lunch has a smattering of specials and sandwiches, but weekend brunch is the main attraction.
-Local baker Leslie Manuel uses the kitchen at night for her own dessert and pastry catering operation and in return provides the café with fresh biscuits, cupcakes and jars of scones and biscotti.
+Baked goods lovers will appreciate the array of fresh biscuits, cupcakes and jars of scones and biscotti.
 With its raspberry-colored walls and minimalist décor, the place is inviting and airy.
 On Sundays during football season, the dining room is a rare, kid-friendly, smoke-free haven in which to enjoy a hearty brunch and watch a game with a Bloody Mary or Abita beer.
-Be prepared to wait for a table on weekends, especially, but once you get in, be good to yourself and order Ruby’s crab cakes, made from all Louisiana crab (only available when crabs are in season).
+Be prepared to wait for a table on weekends, especially, but once you get in, be good to yourself and order cheesecake-stuffed pancakes (really) and a strong brandy milk punch.
 Also located downtown at 200 Magazine St., 504-525-9355; 2001 Burgundy St., 504-525-9355; and 1005 Canal St., 504-525-9355.